Event Loop Guide: How JavaScript Async Code Actually Gets Scheduled

 Common misunderstandings

-1. setTimeout(fn, 0) means immediate execution
+1. setTimeout(fn, 0) means instant execution

-The syntax gets easier, but execution order questions still lead back to the event loop.
+The syntax gets easier, but execution-order questions still lead back to the event loop.

 A good beginner exercise